CAAPIM/Microgateway/get-started/get-further/AWS_Integration_Quickstart.md

 }
 ```
 Where:
   - <b>'AWS Service Name Here'</b> is one of 'Lambda' or 'S3'.
-In the near future we will be supporting other service such as 'EC2', 'Kinesis', 'DynamoDB', 'SQS', 'SNS' and other AWS services.
+In the near future, we will be supporting other services such as 'EC2', 'Kinesis', 'DynamoDB', 'SQS', 'SNS' and other AWS services.

   - <b>'AWS method to call'</b> is one of the AWS methods from the selected AWS service above.
-The list of supported AWS methods depending which AWS service you selected is listed under <I>Supporting Services and Methods</I>
+The list of supported AWS methods for the selected AWS services are  listed under <i>Supporting Services and Methods</i>

 ## How to Call Service Endpoints <a name="CallServiceEndpoints"></a>
-Different AWS service and different method that you selected required different parameters.
-To make calls to endpoints easier, all the method parameters are pass-in as part of the <b>body</b> (ie. payload) of your api call to the endpoints.
+Different AWS service and AWS method required different parameters.
+To make API calls to endpoints easier, all the method parameters are pass-in as part of the <b>body</b> (ie. payload) of your api call to the endpoints.
 The payload is pass-in as a JSON format.
 For example, if you were going to call an API using curl command.
 The body would be pass-in as the '-D' option of the command.

 curl -H "Content-Type: application/json" -X POST -d '{"parameter_name_1":"its_value","parameter_name_2":"its_value"}' http://localhost:8080/service_end_point